thenickperson/dotvim-old/README.md

 ## Customizations

 - Leader set to comma (,), not backslash (\\)
+- Enter commands with ; instead of : (both work)
+- ;; to quickly exit insert mode (esc still works)
+- \<leader\>l to toggle taglist
+- Custom :Fdiff command for viewing diffs of unwritten changes to files
-- Status bar on
+- Status bar on (with Powerline awesomeness!)
 - Ruler on (col/row display in status bar)
-- Default tabs set to spaces, width 2
+- Default to real tabs for indenting
 - Remembers last location in a given file
-- Real tabs for Makefiles
-- 4-space tabs for Python files
 - Automagical, syntax-aware auto-indent
 - \<leader\>e autocompletion to the current dir to edit a file
 - \<leader\>te autocompletion to the current dir to edit a file in a new